syncfusion-content/blazor-docs/blazor/appearance/icons.md

 ## Direct usage of icons

-The Syncfusion icons can render directly in the HTML element.
-This can be achieved by defining `e-icons` class that contains the font-family and common property of font icons, and defining the [available icon's](#available-icons) class with `e-` prefix.
+The built-in syncfusion icons can be rendered directly in the HTML element by defining `e-icons` class that contains the font-family and common property of font icons, and defining the [available icon's](#available-icons) class with `e-` prefix.

 The following code example explains the direct rendering of syncfusion `search` icon in the span element.

 ```cshtml
 <span class="e-icons e-search"></span>
 ```

-## Available Icons
+## Available icons

 The complete pack of Syncfusion Blazor icons is listed in the following table.
 The corresponding icon content can be referred to the content section.